Chonghonlek/bayesian_stats/README.md

 # Bayesian_stats
+Notes taken from **P.D.
+Hoff, A First Course in Bayesian Statistical Methods**

 In bayesian stats, we need to specify a sampling model and a prior distribution

 The sampling distribution is a probability distribution that describes how $y$  depends $\theta$  and is expressed as a probbability density function $P(y|\theta)$ - which we call the **likelihood** function